-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Extensive transition programme for new reception pupils: Classteacher and Headteacher visit children at their pre-schools Pre-school children visit for story sharing, and stay and play sessions Classteacher carries out home visits Parent open evening for parents/carers of new reception children All pupils (including new reception) spend 5 days in their new classes in Summer Term.
-Transition meetings between staff to pass on invaluable information about pupils.
-English and Maths books and assessment folders passed on to new teachers.
-Strong links with local secondary school and thorough transition programme for year 6s: Termly theme based taster days More able maths sessions Headteacher and Head of Year 7 visit our pupils for Q&A and to teach maths session 5 days spent at secondary school at the end of the summer term Cluster events at local secondary school for all KS2 pupils: the Big Sing event, Christmas fair, competitive sports, etc. New pupils invited for a tour of the school and half day visit in their new class.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Extensive transition programme for new Reception pupils: EYFS and Headteacher visit children at their pre-schools Pre-school children visit for story sharing, and stay and play sessions EYFS carries out offered home visits Parent Open Evening for parents/carers of new Reception children All pupils (including new Reception) spend 5 days in their new classes in Summer Term.
+Transition meetings between staff to share invaluable pastoral and attainment information about pupils.
+English and Maths books and assessment data passed on to new teachers.
+Strong links with local secondary school and thorough transition programme for year 6s: Termly theme based taster days Headteacher and Head of Year 7 visit our pupils for Q&A 5 days spent at secondary school at the end of the summer term Cluster events at local secondary school for all KS2 pupils: the Big Sing event, Christmas fair, competitive sports, discos etc. New pupils invited for a tour of the school and half day visit in their new class.
 Additional visits for small groups of year 6 pupils moving to secondary who are deemed to be more vulnerable to extend opportunities to familiarise themselves with the staff and environment.
-Transition meetings with secondary school SENDCo and Designated Safeguarding Lead re: pupils needs.
+Transition meetings with secondary school SENDCo and Designated Safeguarding Lead re: pupils' needs.
 Transition meetings with pre-school SENDCo and Designated Safeguarding Lead.
-Transition meetings between support staff re: pupils needs and effective strategies.
+Transition meetings between support staff re: pupils' needs and effective strategies.
 Buddy system for vulnerable pupils.
 Additional individual visits for pupils with complex needs accompanied by their 1:1 teaching assistant.
 Communication passports in place for pupils with complex needs.
 Advice sought from other agencies to support individual pupils with transition to secondary school.
 SENDCo attends pre-school children's TAC/Early Support/SEND Review meetings.
 Secondary school SENDCo invited to attend Year 6 pupils SEN review meetings.
-Meetings with parent/carers to discuss pupil's individual needs.
+Meetings with parent/carers to discuss pupils' individual needs.
 Multi-agency transition meetings.
-If requested, SENDCo to accompany parents on secondary provision visits.
+Advice given to parents regarding secondary placements/choices.